Alfresco/docs-alfresco/media-management/1.2/using/index.md

 Renditions, for example, lower resolution JPEG image and video proxy files, are often requested automatically, when required in Alfresco.
 For example, they are requested when browsing a site's document library or navigating to the document details page.

 You can explicitly request a rendition by clicking the **+** icon in the **Renditions** panel of the document details page.
-See [Viewing media](LINK) for more information about the Renditions panel.
+See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Viewing media](LINK) for more information about the Renditions panel.

 You can perform an ad hoc format transformation in a number of ways, for example, create a rule with a Transform and Copy Content action.
-See [Applying rules to folders](LINK) for more information about setting up rules.
+See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Applying rules to folders](LINK) for more information about setting up rules.

 ## Publishing media